lydiazly/star-path-calculator-flask/README.md

 - R. Tousey and M. J. Koomen, "The Visibility of Stars and Planets During Twilight," *Journal of the Optical Society of America*, Vol. 43, pp. 177-183, 1953.
 [Online].
 Available: <https://opg.optica.org/josa/viewmedia.cfm?uri=josa-43-3-177&seq=0&html=true>

 ## Changelog

+- 2025-03-09
+  - Removed the r=0 tick to avoid a redundant path in SVG.

 - 2024-12-16
   - Included atmospheric refraction in position calculation.